 Hardware accelerated multimedia is a popular strategy to offload media processing (decoding, encoding, post-processing), which are compute-intensive, from the general purpose processor to custom hardware such as GPUs, DSPs, and so on.
 Platform vendors usually offer kernel or user-space interfaces to access that external hardware, and interchange encoded/decoded video frames, for example.

 We have experience bringing hardware accelerated multimedia to GStreamer, writing plugins and the core functionality required to efficiently use these resources.
-We are the maintainers of GStreamer-VAAPI, a plugin which provides hardware-accelerated video encoding, decoding, post-processing and rendering for most Intel-based platforms, AMD-based GPUs and some ARM SoCs, through VA-API, a widely adopted user-space interface for hardware accelerated multimedia.
+We are the maintainers of GStreamer-VA, a plugin which provides hardware-accelerated video encoding, decoding, post-processing and rendering for most Intel-based platforms, AMD-based GPUs and others, through VA-API, a widely adopted user-space interface for hardware accelerated multimedia.
 We also have experience and contributions in GStreamer-Video4Linux plugin, which uses the kernel V4L2 interface, offered for most ARM SoCs vendors.
 We have contributed to OpenMAX GStreamer plugins too, which used to support platforms such as the Raspberry Pi, and a few other custom and vendor-specific interfaces.
-We are currently working with the new Vulkan extension for video processing to use it with GStreamer-Vulkan plugin.
+We are currently working with the new Vulkan extension for video processing to use it within the GStreamer-Vulkan plugin.

 Post production